hetio/hetmatpy/README.md

 [![Build Status](https://travis-ci.com/hetio/hetmatpy.svg?branch=master)](https://travis-ci.com/hetio/hetmatpy)

-Hetmech aims to identify the relevant network connections between a set of query nodes.
+This codebase enables identifying the relevant network connections between a set of query nodes.
 The method is designed to operate on hetnets (networks with multiple node or relationship types).

 This project is still under development.
 Use with caution.